 If one spouse is filing on their own, they might want to protect the spouse’s credit or some of their property.
-If you had property in your name before getting married and the spouse initiates a bankruptcy proceeding, that property does not become part of the bankruptcy estate.
-Meaning the court and the trustee do not have jurisdiction over the property regardless of the value.
+If you had a property in your name before getting married and the spouse initiates a bankruptcy proceeding, that property does not become part of the bankruptcy estate.
+Meaning the court and trustee don’t have jurisdiction over the property regardless of the value.
 All debts are discharged if both parties in the couple file jointly.

 The personal debts and any debts incurred together are eliminated.
 When only one spouse files for bankruptcy, however, that spouse is the only one to get a discharge.
 Meaning that the non-filing spouse will still have to pay any joint debts or any personal debts.
 As you can see, there are very complicated factors involved in determining whether or not it’s in your best interests to file for bankruptcy on your own, or as a couple.

 Schedule A Free Consultation With An Experienced Bankruptcy Attorney

 Talking directly with an attorney and walking through the unique aspects of your financial situation including your assets and your liabilities can further clarify what’s truly right for you.
 Joel R. Spivack is here to help you when you’re facing bankruptcy.